 This allows for a variety of rising times and means that I (or, let's be real here, my husband) won't have to bolt out of bed first thing to make coffee for our virtuous early riser friend.
 Instead we say, "Here's the French press and the kettle — you know how to use it!"
 Or, when we have a larger group, we haul out our monster drip coffee maker and set the timer for the earliest riser's schedule.

-If I am handling breakfast, I always make something ahead — whether it's just baked oatmeal, or some muffins (here are my favorites), or an egg casserole with sausage for those who want extra protein.
+If I am handling breakfast, I always make something ahead — whether it's just oatmeal, or some muffins, or a casserole.
 Sometimes I pull out all the stops and make cinnamon rolls.
 Again, this keeps it simple in the morning.
 Sometimes I also make one special snack, like a dip and some crackers, to pull out during afternoon activities.

 Last but not least, I always set out breakfast bowls, spoons, and mugs the night before, so if guests rise earlier than we do they don't have to go digging through the cupboards.